shantanubhadoria/perl-Printer-ESCPOS/README.md

 ## serialOverUSB

 Set this value to 1 if you are connecting your printer using the USB Cable but it shows up as a serial device and you are using the **Serial** driver.

+## vendorId

+USB Printers VendorId. use lsusb command to get this value

+## productId

+USB Printers product Id. use lsusb command to get this value

+## endPoint

+USB endPoint to write to.

+## timeout

+Timeout for bulk write functions for the USB printer.

 ## printer